Alejandro Cavero

 Alejandro Enrique Cavero Alva (born 6 June 1992) is a Peruvian politician who has been a member of the Congress of the Republic of Peru as a member of the Go on Country – Social Integration Party since 2021.

 Early life and education

 Alejandro Enrique Cavero Alva was born in Lima, Peru, on 6 June 1992.
 He graduated from Pontifical Catholic University of Peru as a lawyer.

 Career

 During the 2011 election Cavero worked on Pedro Pablo Kuczynski's youth campaign.
 He was a journalist that covered politics for El Comercio.

 In the 2021 election Cavero won a seat in the Congress of the Republic of Peru from the Lima province as a member of the Go on Country – Social Integration Party.
 He was selected to serve as Third Vice President.

 Personal life

-Cavero is an homosexual.
+Cavero is a homosexual.
 On 1 December 2024, he was assaulted at the Lima Art Museum after taking a phone away from an attendee that was harassing him.